-Institutional grants and scholarships, which are funded through past and current gifts by alumni and other friends of the colleges.
-Collectively, these represent the largest dollar amount of aid given to our students, and while students do not have to pay them back, we certainly hope they become contributors in their own right upon graduation.
+- Institutional grants and scholarships do not have to be paid back and are funded through gifts by alumni and other friends of the colleges.
+Collectively, these represent the largest dollar amount of aid given to our students.

-Federal grants (also known as Pell Grants), which are provided by the federal government and do not need to be paid back.
+- Federal grants (also known as Pell Grants) are a type of financial aid provided by the federal government that do not need to be paid back.

-State grants (where they are available), which also do not need to be paid back.
+- State grants (where they are available) also do not need to be paid back.

-Outside scholarships from a variety of sources.
-While our colleges make great effort to provide enough financial aid for every student, there is every reason for you to pursue outside scholarships, as well.
+- Outside scholarships from a variety of sources.
 Churches, employers, local organizations and even insurance companies provide scholarships and grants for students.
 We encourage you to research these opportunities.

-Four-year graduation savings.
-While we note this elsewhere on the site, the financial return for students and parents who can finish college in four years can be substantial.
+- Four-year graduation savings can be substantial.
 When you are calculating the cost of an education, be sure to distinguish between the cost per year and the cost of the entire experience.

 Call us!
 We always encourage parents and families to contact the admissions offices at any of our colleges with questions about financial aid and affording college.